Virtual Table

 onRangeChange callback

 Section titled “onRangeChange callback”Every time the visible range changes, VirtualTable calls onRangeChange with { start, end }.
-This is the hook point for triggering page fetches — typically you pass cache.handleRangeChange from useTableCache:
+Use this callback to fetch data for the newly visible row indices:

 Section titled “Column resizing”Columns with resizable={true} render a drag handle on their right edge.
 Dragging the handle resizes the column in real time.